civol/HDLRuby/README.md

 #### Time values
 <a name="time_val"></a>

-In HDLRuby::High, time values can be created from an immediate value using the time operators.
-These operators converts the value of to the equivalent amount of time indicated by the operator.
-These operators are `s` for seconds, `ms` for millisecond, `us` for microsecond, `ns` for nano second, `ps` for picosecond and `fs` for fentosecond.
-For example the followings are all indicating one second time:
+In HDLRuby::High, time values can be created using the time operators, i.e., respectively, `s` for seconds, `ms` for millisecond, `us` for microsecond, `ns` for nano second, `ps` for pico second and `fs` for femto second.
+For example the followings are all indicating one second of time:

 ```ruby
 1.s